Christine Mackay, Director

 Diane spent her first five years in the city with the Community and Economic Development Department working on downtown development initiatives including transit-oriented development efforts and the Arizona State University Downtown Phoenix campus as well as managing the budget and administrative aspects of the department.
 Prior to rejoining the department Diane spent three years at the city's Aviation Department as an Economic Development Program Manager where she focused on long term planning efforts for Phoenix Sky Harbor International Airport.

-Paula West serves as the Deputy Director of the Community and Economic Development Department's International Relations Division and concurrently as the Executive Director of Phoenix Sister Cities, Inc. (PSC), a private, not-for-profit organization established to oversee and coordinate the city's Sister Cities program.
+Rita Marko serves as the Deputy Director of the Community and Economic Development Department's International Relations Division and concurrently as the President/CEO of Phoenix Sister Cities, Inc. (PSC), a private, not-for-profit organization established to oversee and coordinate the city's Sister Cities program.

-As the Director of the International Relations Division, Paula and staff serve as the city's primary point of contact for international visitors and related activities with the Mayor, City Council and city departments.
+As Deputy Director of the International Relations Division, Rita and staff serve as the city's primary point of contact for international visitors and related activities with the Mayor, City Council and city departments.
 The division serves as the city and business community's source for official, international and protocol matters.